akka/akka/akka-docs/intro/getting-started.rst

 application jar in the ``deploy`` directory and use the scripts in the ``bin`` directory.

-More information is available in the documentation of the :ref:`microkernel`.
+More information is available in the documentation of the microkernel (:ref:`microkernel-java`, :ref:`microkernel-scala`).

 Using a build tool
 ------------------